 Edible Uses of Wild Lily-Of-The-Valley

 The bitter berries are edible and may have a laxative effect.
 But again, don’t confuse the plant with 3-leaved Solomon’s seal or true lily of the valley.
 3-Leaved for one is extremely poisonous – its berries can cause paralysis and death.
 True lily of the valley could take a person out too.
 Definitely intensely study these plants to know the differences.
 This is another one for advanced foragers who’ve become botanists in their own right.
-For intermediate foragers, False Solomon’s seal has a similar berry and is easier to ID.
+For intermediate foragers, its relation False Solomon’s seal has a similar berry and is easier to ID.

 If you have a certain ID, new folded leaves can be boiled and eaten as greens.
 And mayflower berries can be picked spotted and unripe and stored until red and soft.
 They are used in cakes among other dishes, and of course in jams and jellies.
 But you may not find them very palatable and leaving them for the birds is always a great idea.